okaufmann/lens-extension-fluxcd/README.md

 ## Install

-To install open K8s Lens and go to Extensions (CTRL+SHIFT+E or CMD+SHIFT+E), and install `okaufmann/lens-extension-fluxcd`.
+To install open K8s Lens and go to Extensions (CTRL+SHIFT+E or CMD+SHIFT+E), and install `lens-extension-fluxcd`.

 or

-Click on the following link `lens://app/extensions/install/okaufmann/lens-extension-fluxcd`
+Click on the following link [lens://app/extensions/install/lens-extension-fluxcd](lens://app/extensions/install/lens-extension-fluxcd)

 ## Development